ScreenPro Linux Developer Guide

 Overview

-This document will aim to describe these components and how they can be used within a custom application.
+This document aims to describe these components and how they can be used within a custom application.

 ScreenPro Library